Planifica/encryption/README.md

       // callback once keypair is generated finished });

 Additionaly once a user logs in, you need to tell the package to decrypt the users private key and make it available for en-/decrypting data.
-Again you need the raw password of the user in order do encrypt the private key.
+Again you need the raw password of the user in order to encrypt the private key.

     EncryptionUtils.onSignIn(password);